Robust Hyperbolic Learning with Curvature-Aware Optimization: Related Work

 \paragraph{Curvature Learning} Previous work in hyperbolic spaces has explored various approaches to curvature learning.
-In their studies, \citet{Gu2018LearningMR} and \citet{digiovanni2022heterogeneous} achieve this by using a radial parametrization that implicitly models variable curvature embeddings under an explicitly defined, fixed 1-curve manifold.
-This method enables them to simulate K-curve hyperbolic and spherical operations under constant curvature for the mixed-curve manifold specifically, a combination of the Euclidean, spherical, and Poincaré manifold.
-Other approaches, such as the one by \citet{geoopt2020kochurov}, simply set the curvature to a learnable parameter but do not account for the manifold changes in the Riemannian optimizers.
-This leads to hyperbolic vectors being updated with mismatched curvatures and others being inaccurately reprojected, resulting in instability and accuracy degradation.
+In their studies, \citet{Gu2018LearningMR} and \citet{digiovanni2022heterogeneous} achieve this by using a parametrization that implicitly models variable-curvature embeddings under an explicitly defined 1-curve manifold.
+This method enables them to simulate K-curve hyperbolic and spherical operations under constant curvature.
+They apply this method on mixed-curve manifold embeddings where every portion of the embedding belongs to either the Euclidean, spherical, or Poincaré manifold.
+Other approaches, such as the one by \citet{geoopt2020kochurov}, simply set the curvature to a learnable parameter but do not account for the manifold changes while performing the optimization steps with the Riemannian optimizers.
+This leads to mathematical inconsistencies when updating the hyperbolic parameters, resulting in instability and accuracy degradation.
 Additionally, some methods, like the one by \citet{kim2023hier}, store all manifold parameters as Euclidean vectors and project them before use.
-While this approach partially mitigates the issue of mismatched curvature operations, it remains less accurate and more computationally expensive.
-In comparison, our proposed optimization schema maintains the parameters on the manifold and optimizes them directly by performing the necessary operations to transition between the variable curvature spaces.
+While this approach partially mitigates the issue of mismatched curvature operations, it requires repeated backpropagation through hyperbolic mappings, making it computationally expensive and more susceptible to projection errors.
+Other methods \cite{bdeir2024fully, vanspengler2023poincare, chen2022fully} use a combination of Euclidean parametrization, and direct hyperbolic parameter learning depending on the component and required precision.